datacarpentry/image-processing/episodes/03-drawing-bitwise.md

 the color black has RGB values of *(0, 0, 0)*.
 It follows, then, that an image that is all black would be a three-dimensional NumPy array containing nothing but zeros.
-Luckily, the NumPy library provides a function to create just such and array.
+Luckily, the NumPy library provides a function to create just such an array.
 We create the array / all black image with the

 `mask = np.zeros(img.shape, dtype = "uint8")`